Asparagus, Ham, and Gruyere Quiche

 Filling substitutions

 This recipe is super adaptable.
-I chose asparagus, ham, and gruyere, but you could choose any veggie, meat, and cheese that you like!
+You can choose any veggie, meat, and cheese that you like!

 • Vegetables: broccoli, red pepper, mushrooms, zucchini, yellow squash, spinach